1977 Surinamese general election

-General elections were held in Suriname on 31 October 1977, the first after independence.
+General elections were held in Suriname on 31 October 1977, the first after independence on 11/25/1975.
 The result was a victory for the National Party Combination (an alliance of the National Party of Suriname, the Renewed Progressive Party, the Party for National Unity and Solidarity and the Suriname Progressive People's Party), which won 22 of the 39 seats.